 What are the criteria that need to be addressed in submitted proposals?

+Please note that this topic is still under discussion by ICG members, and expect fine tuning as discussion evolves.

 Upon receipt of a formal transition proposal from any specific operational community, the ICG will undertake:

 Individual proposal assessment